joaotavora/yasnippet/doc/snippet-menu.rst

 .. contents::

-When ``yas/minor-mode`` is active, YASnippet will setup a menu just after the Buffers Menu in the menubar.
+When ``yas/minor-mode`` is active, YASnippet will setup a menu just after the "Buffers" menu in the menubar.

 In this menu, you can find